nsmle/simple-portfolio/README.md

-# Simple-Portfolio for full stact web developer
+# Simple-Portfolio for full stack web developer

 This simple portfolio automatically sends an email when a contact arrives from this portfolio page. and can also directly reply to incoming contacts